wcarvalho/google_calendar_tracking/README.md

 2. **Function: clear.py**.
    * ~~Clear all the calendar events between a set start and end time~~
+   * remove a single event or set of events in a time-range by the event name(s)

 3. **Function: put.py**.
    * ~~Using a yaml file, set events for a given day~~